Hiking in Parnitha Mountain

 Mpafi shelter in Parnitha belongs to the Greek Mountaineering Club of Athens, (EOS Athinon), one of the oldest hiking clubs in Greece.

-In its diner, you can choose from a wide variety of Greek traditional dishes like fasolada (beans soup), Greek hikers meal or pasta with cheese, children’s favorite.
+In its diner, you can choose from a wide variety of Greek traditional dishes like fasolada (bean soup), Greek hikers meal, or pasta with cheese, children’s favorite.

-Mpafi also offers simple accommodation in dorms and all kinds of outdoor activities around its premises.
-What I most like about Mpafi is that it is an easy approach either on foot or by car (there is a large parking area beside the shelter) and you can have a coffee in nature with stunning mountain views.
+Katafugio Mpafi also offers accommodation in dorms and all kinds of outdoor activities around its premises.
+What I most like about this refuge is that it is an easy approach either on foot or by car (there is a large parking area beside the shelter) and you can have a coffee in nature with stunning mountain views.

-Or you can continue to some more serious hiking in Parnitha, to a number of signed paths starting from Mpafi.
+Or you can continue to some more serious hiking in Parnitha, to several signed paths starting from Mpafi.

 Hiking in Parnitha Mount